tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Inserting-and-Updating-Entities.md

 # Inserting and updating entities

-To insert or update an entity, you include with the request an an OData ATOM or OData JSON entity that specifies the properties and data for the entity.
-For more information regarding the format of the payload see [Payload Format for Table Service Operations](Payload-Format-for-Table-Service-Operations.md).
+To insert or update an entity, you include with the request an OData ATOM or OData JSON entity that specifies the properties and data for the entity.
+For more information about the format of the payload, see [Payload Format for Table Service Operations](Payload-Format-for-Table-Service-Operations.md).

  The [Insert Entity](Insert-Entity.md) operation inserts a new entity with a unique primary key, formed from the combination of the PartitionKey and the RowKey.
 The [Update Entity](Update-Entity2.md) operation replaces an existing entity with the same `PartitionKey` and `RowKey`.
 The [Merge Entity](Merge-Entity.md) operation updates the properties of an existing entity, but does not replace the entity.
 The [Insert Or Merge Entity](Insert-Or-Merge-Entity.md) operation creates a new entity with a unique primary key or updates the properties of an existing entity, but does not replace the entity.
 The [Insert Or Replace Entity](Insert-Or-Replace-Entity.md) operation creates a new entity with a unique primary key or replaces an existing entity.